stelace/stelace/README.md

 ## Versioning

-Stelace API public versions introducing breaking changes are dated like `2019-05-20`.
+Stelace API public versions introducing breaking changes are publicly dated like `2019-05-20` but the repository itself follows [semver](https://semver.org/) rules.
+Dated version are the equivalent of `major` updates, as in semver `major.minor.patch`.

-Old versions are supported thanks to transformers, inspired by [great examples](https://stripe.com/blog/api-versioning).
+Old dated versions are supported thanks to transformers, inspired by [great examples](https://stripe.com/blog/api-versioning).

 When introducing breaking changes (denoted by a new major version in this repository according to semver):

 - Dated version is added to `src/versions/index.js`
 - Appropriate transformers are added to request, response and validation subfolders
 - Changes are documented using a `description` field in request transformers
+- [Conventional commit](https://www.conventionalcommits.org) messages are used to keep track of breaking changes

 ## Contributing